 Public hunting lands are becoming scarce in Texas, but private operations like Premier Wingshooting can stand in the gap.
 Here, old friends can reunite for a yearly hunt, father’s can bring their sons and daughters to teach them valuable skills and a respect for nature.
 Girls groups can get together for a quick and easy Line Drive on a saturday, and young and old shooters can share what they’ve learned.

 The goal is to support the community of bird hunters in Texas and provide a platform for the next generation to become engaged.
-That’s why we offer youth scholarship hunts.
+That’s why we offer youth hunts, upland 101 weekends and father/son shoots.
 What so many non-hunters don’t realize are the awareness and responsibility we teach through these sports, valuable lessons in a time when the big city culture pushes us further from the smell of grass and dirt.
 We need a place to get grounded sometimes.

 A good quail hunt always ends up with a few stories.
 To us, this captures the “spirit” of our ranch and the vision we have for everyone who comes.